wxguychris/wxguychris.github.io/index.md

 Drag and drop one of the links above onto your browser's bookmarks bar to save the bookmarklet.
 To use it, click the bookmarklet when viewing a ServiceNow Community question to expand all replies.

-## Learn More
-[Bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet) allow you to easily run javascript code on a page in your browser, as if you had run the code in the Developer Console.

 #### Code review
 The bookmarklet contains the following Javascript code, which only runs when you click the button on a community question page.